What to Look For When Choosing an Outsourcing Partner

 - Clear communication and project/product activities are understandable and documented by a project manager.

-- Know what tasks need to be accomplished within the project scope and deliver dates are agreed upon by both parties.
+- Know what tasks need to be accomplished within the project scope and deliver both parties agree upon dates.

-- The duration of tasks and dependencies between tasks are added to Ganttt chart timeline and project management tools are used for transparency and smooth project execution.
+- The duration of tasks and dependencies between tasks are added to the chart timeline, and project management tools are used for transparency and smooth project execution.

-Today, global outsourcing is at 92.5 billion U.S dollars in revenue and companies are now using outsourcing strategically for access to specialized skills such as energy, healthcare, pharmaceuticals, travel, transport, telecom, and media.
-Organizations can focus on solving capacity issues, business management, budgeting, planning and production and the creation of goods and services.
+Today, global outsourcing is at 92.5 billion U.S dollars in revenue.
+Companies are now using outsourcing strategically to access specialized skills such as energy, healthcare, pharmaceuticals, travel, transport, telecom, and media.
+Organizations can focus on solving capacity issues, business management, budgeting, planning and production, and creating goods and services.